Prostitution in Spain: Sex trafficking

 Sex traffickers exploit foreign victims in Spain and, to a lesser extent, Spanish victims abroad.
 Women from Eastern Europe (particularly Romania and Bulgaria), South America (particularly Paraguay, Brazil, Colombia, and Ecuador), Central America (particularly Honduras, El Salvador, and Nicaragua), China, and Nigeria are exploited in sex trafficking.
 Authorities report Nigerian women now make up the largest demographic of sex trafficking victims.
 Sex traffickers exploit Venezuelan women fleeing the collapsing social and economic conditions at home.

 Spanish law does not permit nor prohibit prostitution, and NGOs believe a large percentage of individuals in prostitution in Spain are trafficking victims.
 Various reports give figures of 80-90% of prostitutes in Spain being trafficked, but this is disputed.

 Sex traffickers are increasingly using online apartment rental platforms to make their illicit operations difficult to track.
 An increasing number of victims arrived in southern Spain by sea via Morocco.
 Nigerian criminal networks recruit victims in migrant reception centers in Italy for forced prostitution in Spain.
 Unaccompanied migrant children continue to be vulnerable to sex trafficking.
 The increased numbers of newly arrived refugees and asylum-seekers are vulnerable to trafficking.

 Law enforcement conducted targeted operations against 37 criminal organisations involved in sex trafficking in 2018.
 The judiciary initiated prosecutions of 63 defendants for sex trafficking.
 The government reported several cases in which convicted traffickers received significant penalties.
 In January 2019, an Oviedo court sentenced four Romanians to 20 to 55 years in prison for forcing 12 Romanian women into prostitution.

 The United States Department of State Office to Monitor and Combat Trafficking in Persons ranks Spain as a 'Tier 1' country.

+In February 2025 police arrested 48 people during raids in Alicante and Murcia in connection with sex trafficking.
+The gang are alleged to have trafficked 1,000 women mostly from Colombia and Venezuela during the previous year.
+The women were lured to Spain to work in the work in the cleaning and beauty sectors but were then forced into prostitution.